pokemoncentral/wiki-util/pokemoves-autogen/README.md

 `config-template.sh` to `config.sh` and `source-module-template.lua` to
 `source-module.lua`, then setting values.
 Make sure the two are consistent.

 After that, the script `create-pokemoves-data.sh` does all you need.
-Just take a look at its options with `create-pokemoves-data.sh -h` before running it because it involves creating (and afterward destroying) containers, so you want to make sure it doesn't clash with anything already on your system.
+You can take a look at its options with `create-pokemoves-data.sh -h`.

+## Get the learnlist
+To get a learnlist for a given Pokémon, use `get-learnlist.lua` once you created the data module as described above.
+For its usage, see its documentation.

+# Edit guide
+How to add data, games, scripts and other things.

 ## Add data
 The source of data are some files in the directory `docker-db/sourcecsv/`.